Barbecue Pork Chops

 Brining is the process of submerging meat in a water and salt solution.
 It not only adds flavor to the meat but it helps the meat (as in this pork recipe) retain water, which makes for a more juicy, flavorful end result.

-What Kind Of Pork Chops Are Best For The Grill?
+What Kind Of Pork Chops Should I Use?

-These Grilled Barbecue Pork Chops are thick, bone-in chops that are perfect for grilling.
+These Barbecue Pork Chops are thick, bone-in chops that are perfect for grilling or the oven.
 Using pork with the bone-in always helps to keep the end product juicier and not dried out.

-But since we’re using a brine for this pork chop recipe you could use boneless pork chops if you prefer.
+But since we’re brining these pork chops, you can also use boneless pork chops if you prefer.
 They won’t turn out as moist as the bone-in version but the brine will do its job and help them not to dry out as much.

-fork with a piece of bbq pork on a plate with corn
+fork with bite of pork chop on plate with corn

-We’ve got side dishes galore to share with you!
-Whether you’re making these BBQ pork chops for a party or BBQ, or just for dinner, we’ve got the perfect side dish to go along with them!
+We’ve got side dishes by the dozen to share with you!
+Whether you’re making these BBQ pork chops for a party or a cook out, or just for dinner, we’ve got the perfect side dish to go along with them!

 Print